 Al left the service and settled in Arkansas in 1996.
 In 2001 he was hired as a part time information technology consultant for the City of Lincoln and later acquired a part time staff position.
 In 2012 he was promoted to the newly-formed technology and engineering department as its director.

 Al also serves on multiple additional teams within the city.
-He works closely as an advisor with the Grants, Police, Fire, Court, Water and Library departments.
-His other duties include supporting cartography, City of Lincoln archives and the project to convert both to digital format.
+He works closely as an advisor with the grants, police, fire, court, water and library departments.
+His other duties include supporting cartography, City of Lincoln archives and the projects to convert both to digital format.
 In 2015 he completed digitally archiving all maps from 1906 to present.

 Prior to his acceptance of this position, his company, Arkansas IS, supported multiple municipalities, courts and corporate organizations.
-He worked with Wal-Mart as a systems engineer, at Arkansas Crime and Information Center in Little Rock as a senior engineer and programmer, at Voice Products as a telephony and digital security engineer.
-He has also been a national team lead and project manager for Verizon, IBM, HP, Dell, Cisco, Apple, SUN , AT&T, Morgan Stanley – Smith Barney and Tyson Foods.
+He worked with Walmart as a systems engineer, at Arkansas Crime and Information Center in Little Rock as a senior engineer and programmer, at Voice Products as a telephony and digital security engineer.
+He has also been a national team lead and project manager for Verizon, IBM, HP, Dell, Cisco, Apple, SUN, AT&T, Chase, Morgan Stanley – Smith Barney and Tyson Foods.